seventeen-iterator/Fabrik/tutorials/tensorflow_pbtext_usage.md

     ![](select_tensorflow_red.png)
 3. Rename the file to `model.pbtxt`
-4. In the folder with model file this code:
+4. In the folder with model file execute this code:
     ```python
     import tensorflow as tf
     from google.protobuf import text_format